Torigoe Castle: Background

-Following the Onin War, the weakened Muromachi shogunate was unable to exert control over the Hokuriku region, much of which came under the control of the Jōdo Shinshū-led Ikkō-ikki movement led by the priest Rennyo, who abolished the local feudal rulers and social structure to create a semi-theocratic "peasant's republic".
+Following the Onin War (1467 - 1477), the weakened Muromachi shogunate was unable to exert control over the Hokuriku region, much of which came under the control of the Jōdo Shinshū-led Ikkō-ikki movement led by the priest Rennyo, who abolished the local feudal rulers and social structure to create a semi-theocratic "peasant's republic".
 Kaga Province fell to the movement in 1488.
 However, the movement was strongly opposed by Oda Nobunaga, who invaded Kaga after successfully seizing neighbouring Echizen Province in 1573.
 The Ikkō-ikki leadership at Hongan-ji responded by sending a commander named Suzuki Dewa-no-kami (about whom little is known) to organise the resistance to Nobunaga in around 1580.
 He chose a remote valley whose entrance was protected by Funaoka Castle as his stronghold.
 This valley already had a small castle called Futoge Castle (二曲城); however, Suzuki chose to build a second, and larger castle immediately across the Dainichi River, and named it Torigoe Castle.

 Structure

-Torigoe Castle is located on a 312-meter high, long and narrow ridge between the main stream of the Tedori River its tributary Dainichi River.
+Torigoe Castle is located on a 312-meter high, long and narrow ridge between the main stream of the Tedori River and its tributary Dainichi River.
 The inner bailey is located on the highest part of the ridge, and is a rectangular area with dimensions of 50 x 20 meters with a fortified two-story gate and yagura turrets.
 Parts of the ramparts are reinforced with stone.
 To the south of the inner bailey is a secondary kuruwa enclosure.
 There is also a third kuruwa behind the main bailey, and all of these enclosures were protected by dry moats.
 The total size of the castle was approximately 300 x 50 meters.

 Neighbouring Futoge Castle was much smaller, but was likewise built on a ridge with several small enclosures.